 Sleeping lights for children are therefore often colorful or come in the form of popular characters that evoke a positive emotional response.
 They are also usually designed to emit a soft, warm light that provides enough orientation in the room without being so bright that it disturbs sleep.

-Innovative models also offer the option of changing colors or projecting starry sky effects onto the ceiling, which can also help to create a magical sleeping environment.
+Innovative models also offer the option of changing colors or projecting starry sky effects onto the ceiling, which can further contribute to creating a magical sleeping environment.

-In contrast, lighting in an adult bedroom is more focused on creating an atmosphere of relaxation and tranquillity, which supports the transition from hectic everyday life to night-time rest.
+In contrast, the lighting in an adult bedroom is more focused on creating an atmosphere of relaxation and tranquillity that supports the transition from hectic everyday life to night-time rest.

-For example, a light with a warmer color temperature can be selected to promote a cozy and calming environment conducive to sleep.
+For example, a light with a warmer color temperature can be selected to promote a cozy and calming environment that promotes sleep.
 Another difference lies in the use and control of the lighting.
-While simple, manually operated solutions are often preferred in children's rooms, adults often use more advanced technologies, such as smart lighting systems that can be controlled via apps and integrated into the entire household.
+While simple, manually operated solutions are often preferred in children's rooms, adults often use more advanced technologies such as smart lighting systems that can be controlled via apps and integrated into the entire household.

-Such systems offer the possibility, individual lighting scenarios that automatically adapt to the rhythm of the day or can be activated by voice command, increasing convenience and flexibility.
+Such systems offer the possibility of creating individuallighting scenarios that automatically adapt to the daily rhythm or can be activated by voice command, which increases convenience and flexibility.

-In summary, it can be said that in both children's rooms and adult bedrooms, the light for falling asleep plays an important role in creating a pleasant sleeping environment.
+In summary, it can be said that in both children's rooms and adult bedrooms, sleep lighting plays an important role in creating a pleasant sleeping environment.
 However, the specific requirements and preferences in terms of design, functionality and control differ significantly.

 Careful planning and selection of light that takes these differences into account can make a significant contribution to creating an environment that promotes restful and healthy sleep.